-Aortic Dissection in NY
+Aortic Dissection in Suffolk County, NY

 An aortic dissection occurs when the inner wall of the aorta tears, creating two channels: one in which blood continues to flow and another in which its flow is stopped.
 The aorta is the major artery that brings blood from the heart to the rest of the body.
 The danger of the dissection is that the dysfunctional channel may enlarge, creating pressure on the functional channel and reducing blood flow, possibly causing a ballooning of the large blood vessel.
 Such an abnormal ballooning is known as an aneurysm.
 If an aneurysm ruptures, the resulting hemorrhage is life-threatening.